-If the Association chooses to not conduct a bidding process, Management will place officers into the schedule.
+If the Association chooses not to conduct a bidding process, Management will place officers into the schedule.
 The officers' assignments will then rotate quarterly throughout the year.

-Section 6.
+Section 7.
 Rest Periods.
-All employees are provided a paid fifteen (15) minute rest period during each one-half ($\frac{1}{2}$) shift, or when workload requires may be taken as part of other break periods.
-Must be able to show that work load required the combining of rest periods and they may not be saved up to go home early.
+All employees are provided a paid fifteen (15) minute rest period during each one-half (1⁄2) shift, or when workload requires may be taken as part of other break periods.
+Must be able to show that workload required the combining of rest periods and they may not be saved up to go home early.

-Section 7.
+- Section 8.
 Meal Periods.
-All employees are provided a paid meal period of not less than fortyfive (45) minutes each work shift on a 4-10 shift schedule and thirty (30) minutes each work shift if on a 5-8 shift schedule.
-Employees assigned as Detective may be scheduled to an eight (8) hour shift with a one (1) hour unpaid meal period, which if interrupted will be flexed if possible or paid.
+All employees are provided with a paid meal period of not less than forty-five (45) minutes during each work shift on a 4-10 shift schedule and thirty (30) minutes each work shift if on a 5-8 shift schedule.
+Employees assigned as Detective may be scheduled to an eight (8) hour shift with a one (1) hour unpaid meal period, which if interrupted will be flexed if possible or paid. - Section 9.

-Section 8.
 Flex Time and Alternate Schedules.
 Officers assigned to Detectives, SRO, DARE, Motor Investigative, Canine, Narcotics, or other Task Force units, may flex hours of work or work any alternate schedule mutually agreed upon.
 Officers attached to a Task Force will work the schedule and breaks of the host department to which assigned.